 • It is advised against twisting or kinking the cable needlessly, this could potentially reduce the efficiency of your transmission.
 If a cable ought to be twisted or relocated, make sure to use a cable which is intended for working with cable drag chains or robotics.

 • The bandwidth of all connected cameras together also needs to be taken into consideration.
 The bandwidth of all cameras together is not able to surpass the maximum possible bandwidth of the host controller.
-If the bandwith exceed, use extra host controllers.
+If the bandwidth exceed, use extra host controllers.

 • Take care of electromagnetic compatibility (EMC) problems in your setting or system setup that can lead to disruptions.